 Trusts can be a useful addition to your estate plan if you want to create a financial legacy for your loved ones or minimize estate taxes.
-An asset protection trust is a type of trust that has a specific purpose – protecting your assets from creditors.
+An asset protection trust is a type of trust that has a specific purpose: protect your assets from creditors.
 Establishing this type of trust may be necessary if you’re concerned about your assets being attached as part of a lawsuit settlement or court judgment.
 If you’re considering an asset protection trust, it’s important to understand how it works and how to legally create one.
-For professional help, consider using SmartAsset’s free financial advisor matching tool.

 What Is an Asset Protection Trust?

 Asset protection trusts differ from other types of trusts in that they have a specific function: shielding assets against creditors.
 If you were creating a trust to pass on assets to your spouse, children or other beneficiaries, you might set up a revocable living trust.
 This way, you’d still have the ability to add or remove assets within the trust and direct the trustee on how to manage those assets on behalf of your beneficiaries.

 An asset protection trust is irrevocable, meaning that any transfer of assets into the trust is permanent.
 In other words, the trust would own the assets in question and they would be managed by the trustee.
 By removing those assets from your ownership, you can protect them against creditor lawsuits.

 For example, say that you’re having remodeling work done on your home and one of your contractors gets injured on your property.
 Your homeowner’s insurance only covers up to a certain amount of medical expenses so the contractor sues you to recoup the remaining costs.
 If you have an asset protection trust in place, they would only be able to attach assets you personally own to satisfy any court judgment they might win.

 Types of Asset Protection Trusts